 When I read those, it says to me, a man who is hiding this from Trump.

-Everyone knows that The Economist is the name of the third episode in Season 4 of Lost, where we learn that after leaving the island, Saeed has become an assassin for the nefarious Ben Linus.
+Everyone knows that The Economist is the name of the third episode in season four of Lost, where we learned that after leaving the island, Saeed has become an assassin for the nefarious Ben Linus.

 It's all a very important part of the lead-up to the best episode in the entire show, The Constant.